A Shark Sttacked My Best Friend

 To Jimmy

-As I always tell you—my stories are 100% true except for the parts I make up.
-In this case, the story is more true than not, at least as well as my memory of childhood holds up.
+As I always tell you—my stories are 100% true, except for the parts I make up.
+Here, the story is more truth than fiction, at least as well as my memory of childhood holds up.

-I last saw him when we were in our 20s.
+I last saw him in our twenties.
 We were both in Gastonia for the holidays, visiting our parents.
 We stood in the old neighborhood and chatted for a long time before parting with a promise to get together again.

 It never happened.

-A few years ago, my sister and I were telling stories about our youthful exploits (much to my mother’s horror) and Jimmy’s name kept coming up.
+A few years ago, my sister and I were reminiscing about our youthful exploits—much to my mother’s horror—and Jimmy’s name kept coming up.
 I wondered what he was up to and did the modern thing—I Googled him.

-To my shock, I discovered he had died from cancer in 2015 at the age of 53, just over 40 years after our encounter with a shark.
+To my shock, I discovered he had died of cancer in 2015 at the age of 53—just over 40 years after our encounter with a shark.
+Well, jellyfish.

-I almost changed his name in this tale, but, instead, I dedicate it to him.
+I almost changed his name in this tale.
+Instead, I dedicate it to him.

 Godspeed, Jimmy.